b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

 certain eye color are more exposed (more vulnerable) to the disease (if so then some preventive measures, e.g. a stronger sun screen, could be applied by them).

-Since we only changed the column labels then we already know the answer (see the reminder from @sec:compare_categ_data_bigger_table below)
+Since this is a fictitious data set on which we only changed the column labels then we already know the answer (see the reminder from
+@sec:compare_categ_data_bigger_table below)

 ```jl
 s = """